What is a concept testing survey?

 Solution: In advance, think about what you’re measuring and how you’ll use that information when you get it.
 This might direct you to use a different methodology or suggest whether you need to repeat the exercise to see if your product’s development is on the right track.

-You may want to use the tool to compare lots of ideas in one survey and ask a long list of questions for each, to save time.
+You may want to use the tool to compare lots of concepts in one survey and ask a long list of questions for each, to save time.
 Even if you explain this in the introduction, it could make your target audience’s experience long, tiring, and confusing.

 Mistake #3: If you don’t get the answers you wanted in the concept test, you automatically cancel the idea